gmh5225/MalDec-EDR/documentation/README.md

-# UnixProtection ( Documentation )
+# MalDec-EDR ( Documentation )

-Comprehensive Documentation on the Functionality and Components of Unix Defender
+Comprehensive Documentation on the Functionality and Components of MalDec-EDR